nickyduesxd/Capstone/proposal/Capstone_Proposal.md

-# Marine Corps Marathon Medical Communications System
+# Marine Corps Marathon Medical Communications System and User Interface

 ## Overview
 ### What are you planning to build?